← Back to ResourcesAdopt vs Buy

 Where to find English Bulldogs for adoption in Calgary?

-Calgary Humane Society, AARCS, BARCS, Pawsitive Match, Bulldog Club of Canada referrals.
-Pawfinder aggregates from 15+ Calgary rescues, updated every 2 hours.
+Alberta Bulldog Rescue Society (the Calgary-based breed-specific charity, founded 2009), Calgary Humane Society, AARCS, BARCS, Pawsitive Match, and Bulldog Club of Canada referrals.
+Pawfinder aggregates from 15+ Calgary rescues, updated regularly.
 Apply within 24-48 hours of a match.

 When does buying from a breeder make sense?